-The reed is riveted, so in one end to an aluminum base, dural, zinc or bronze for older high quality manufacturing.
+The reed is riveted, so in one end to an aluminum base, dural, zinc or bronze for older instruments.
 This base is itself fixed either by nails or with a special wax according to the quality of the instrument, to a wooden reed block in order to transmit and amplify reed's vibration.
 This results in a kind of big harmonica as a basis for the formation of sound.
 Indeed, the harmonica works exactly on the same principle as the accordion, with stainless steel reeds to prevent rust due to moisture of breath.

 The reed block is attached to a soundboard which, according to its design, will affect the sound.
 A resonance box instrument, for example, cut the most acute harmonics for a warmer and rounder sound.
 The sound you hear in the end is then slightly transformed by the passage through the accordion that, according to the openings that are performed and the materials used, will be a little muted and will transmit more or less sound in our ear.